Transportation in Minnesota: Light rail

 A two-unit METRO Blue Line train approaches 46th Street station from the south.

-Decades before Metro Transit, the Twin City Rapid Transit Company operated streetcars in the Twin Cities area from the 1890s until 1954, when buses supplanted the streetcars.
 Light Rail in Minnesota currently consists of two lines, the Blue Line and Green Line, operated by Metro Transit.
 Completed in 2004, the Blue Line runs from the Mall of America, through the MSP airport via a tunnel, and along Hiawatha Avenue into downtown Minneapolis.
 The line has been very successful, receiving a 65% higher ridership than expected in its first year of service.
 The Green Line, which connects downtown Minneapolis to downtown St. Paul, opened to the public on June 14, 2014.

 In the future, other light rail lines may be built.
-The Southwest Corridor light rail (an extension of the Green Line) from downtown Minneapolis to the southwest metro, was approved by the FTA to begin preliminary engineering in September 2011.
+The Metro Green Line Extension from downtown Minneapolis to the southwest metro, was approved by the FTA to begin preliminary engineering in September 2011.
 In 2006, a constitutional amendment was passed that required sales and use taxes on motor vehicles to fund transportation, with at least 40% dedicated to public transit.
 A few years later, a regional sales tax was implemented in several counties in the Twin Cities area.
 It supplies the Counties Transit Improvement Board with funds to help operate and expand the region's bus and rail transit network.

 Commuter and intercity rail

-The 82 mi Northstar Corridor line, envisioned to connect Minneapolis with St. Cloud along the BNSF Railway, started service on the first 40 mi to Big Lake in November 2009.

 The state is served by one intercity passenger rail line, Amtrak's Empire Builder, which stops daily in each direction at Winona, Red Wing, St. Paul, St. Cloud, Staples, and Detroit Lakes.
 The Northern Lights Express (NLX) is planned to restore service between Minneapolis and Duluth, which used to have train service until 1985.

 Freight rail

 Major freight railroads in Minnesota include BNSF Railway, Union Pacific Railroad, Canadian National Railway, and Canadian Pacific Railway and its Dakota, Minnesota and Eastern Railroad and Soo Line Railroad subsidiaries.
-Principal ladings include coal from the Powder River Basin to ports and eastern power plants, grain and other agricultural products from farm to processors and ports, taconite (a form of iron ore) from the Iron Range in northeastern Minnesota to Lake Superior ports or on all-rail routes to steel mills, timber and forest products, and intermodal traffic.
+Principal ladings include coal from the Powder River Basin to ports and eastern power plants, grain and other agricultural products from farms to processors and ports, taconite (a form of iron ore) from the Iron Range in northeastern Minnesota to Lake Superior ports or on all-rail routes to steel mills, timber and forest products, and intermodal traffic.

 Minnesota has had many more railroads and rail lines in the past, and reached a peak of over 9100 mi of rails around 1920.
 In 2007, there was almost exactly half as much track, 4545 mi.
 Most of the reduction occurred in the 1970s and 1980s.